Early Christianity Articles

 Third, because Nicaea had implicitly granted the Roman emperors an authority over the affairs of the church that they had never had before. the next several decades (even centuries) would see many instances of direct interference with the teaching ministry of the churches, including the office of bishop.
 As various emperors interfered, Athanasius was forced into exile from Alexandria no fewer than five times.

-(Source: Adapted from article in Christian History by Patrick Henry Reardon, an archpriest of the Antiochian Orthodox Christian Archdiocese, and author, lecturer, podcaster, and senior editor of Touchstone)
+(Source: Christian History & Biography, by Patrick Henry Reardon, an archpriest of the Antiochian Orthodox Christian Archdiocese, and author, lecturer, podcaster, and senior editor of Touchstone)

 Eusebius of Caesarea was probably the most learned Christian of his time.
 He was also an ardent admirer of Constantine and his work.
 For this reason, he has been depicted sometimes as a spineless man who allowed himself to be swayed by the glitter of imperial power.
 But things are not so simple when you consider his entire career.